Archive for 'grief'

 It’s morning in the foothills of the Dolomites.
 Thunder roars like some grand medieval beast above our heads as we climb, step by lumbering step, up the cobblestone pathways toward fortress Rocca.
 Carmen’s silver bejeweled flat sandals slide her backward across the rocks until they too finally catch her stride.
 She leads the way as we walk straight up into the forbidding clouds that threaten to open up and wash us down again.
 Down past the small vineyards that stripe the hillsides.
 Down past the farmhouses and olive groves to the valley floor.
 I feel like I’ve already been washed away in a landslide recently.
 I’m determined to make it to the top of this mountain today.
 It was not our intention to do this virtual trek when we started this morning.

 This night ends with Amarone wine.
 Quite possibly the most delicious thing I’ve ever experienced.
-Our waiter for the past two nights here in Asolo, at Da Nino E Antonietta, swirls a small amount in bevelled bottom glasses then pours it out again, prepping the glass for their most important hour.
+Our waiter for the past two nights here in Asolo, at Da Nino E Antonietta, swirls a small amount in bevel-bottomed glasses, then pours it out again, prepping the glasses for their most important hour.
 I put my nose into the glass.
-It’s so fragrant- chocolate, earth, something from my childhood I can’t quite put my finger on.
+It’s so fragrant – chocolate, earth, something from my childhood I can’t quite put my finger on.
 You don’t have to drink this wine to become intoxicated, simply inhale.
 But the taste – the taste only enhances that amazing smell.
 It is like being transported to another level.
 I’m feel that dizzy, dreamy intoxication of love after only one sip.
 And there are many more sips after the first.

 To Venice tomorrow.